-Run vs Bridge
+Run vs. Bridge Operation

-Gefyra support two modes of operation: Run and Bridge.
-Let’s dive into the differences.
+Gefyra support two modes of operation: run and bridge.
+Let's dive into the differences.

 |What||Run a local container and connect it to a Kubernetes cluster||Build on top of run.
 Connect a local container to a Kubernetes cluster and reroute traffic to it|